rosestrauss1/School_District_Analysis/README.md

 In the district summary without the 9th grade math and reading scores, the average reading score was 81.9 and the average math score was 78.9.
 The percent passing math was 74.8% and the percent passing reading was 85.7%.
 In the district summary including these scores, the reading score average was 81.9 and the average math score was 79.
 The percent passing math was 75% and the percent passing reading was 86%.
 This shows that these scores did have a small impact on the district analysis, and had a larger impact on the math score than the reading score.

 * How is the school summary affected?
-In the school summary without the 9th grade math and reading scores, the average reading score was __ and the average math score was _.
-The percent passing math was 74.8% and the percent passing reading was _%.
-The overall passing percentage was __ In the school summary including these scores, the reading score average was 83.8 and the average math score was 83.4.
+In the school summary without the 9th grade math and reading scores where the reading and math scores are replaced with the data just from 10th-12th graders, the average reading score was 83.9 and the average math score was 83.3.
 The percent passing math was 93% and the percent passing reading was 97%.
 The overall passing percentage was 90%.
-This shows that these scores did have a small impact on the school analysis, and had a larger impact on the math score than the reading score.
+In the school summary including these scores, the reading score average was 83.8 and the average math score was 83.4.
+The percent passing math was 93% and the percent passing reading was 97%.
+The overall passing percentage was 90%.
+This shows that

 --> I did this wrong. cool.

-83.896082	93.185690	97.018739	99.574106

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 Replacing the math and reading scores decreases Thomas High School's performance relative to other school.
 After incorporating this data, it is no longer in the top five schools??